Careers360 Logo

 (d) Pneumonia

-Pneumonia is spread through air and is caused by bacteria, virus or fungi.
-This disease affects the lungs of infected person.
+Explanation: Pneumonia is spread through the air and is caused by bacteria, viruses, or fungi.
+This disease affects the lungs of an infected person.
+All other three are caused by mosquitoes.

 Question:13